shlom999/fin-mcp-server/README.md

 This is a Model Context Protocol (MCP) server that provides access to stock market data from [Financial Datasets](https://www.financialdatasets.ai/).

-It allows Claude and other AI assistants to retrieve financial information like income statements, balance sheets, cash flow statements, and stock prices directly through the MCP interface.
+It allows Claude and other AI assistants to retrieve income statements, balance sheets, cash flow statements, stock prices, and market news directly through the MCP interface.

 ## Available Tools